 The ABL Facility provides for a senior secured revolving credit facility in the amount of \$50.0 million, of which \$30.0 million is available in the form of letters of credit and \$5.0 million is available for the issuance of short-term swingline loans.
 The availability of credit under the ABL Facility is limited by a borrowing base calculation derived from accounts receivable and inventory held in the United States.
 Outstanding borrowings under the ABL Facility bear interest on a variable rate structure plus an interest rate spread that is based on the average amount of aggregate revolving commitment available.
 The variable borrowing rate is either 1) LIBOR plus an applicable margin of 1.75% or 2.00%, depending on availability, or 2) the greater of the federal funds rate or prime, plus an applicable margin of 0.75% or 1.00%, depending on availability.
 We may elect whether to use one-month, three-month, or six-month LIBOR, subject to a 0.50% floor.
-Interest payments are due monthly on borrowings that utilize one-month LIBOR and quarterly on borrowings that utilize three-month or six-month LIBOR.
-At December 31, 2022, using one-month LIBOR plus a 1.75% spread, the weighted average interest rate on outstanding borrowings under the ABL Facility was 6.00%.
-We pay a commitment fee of 0.375% for unused capacity under the ABL Facility and a 1.875% fee on the amount of letters of credit outstanding.
-The final maturity date of the ABL Facility is March 22, 2026.
+Interest payments are due monthly on borrowings that utilize one-month LIBOR plus a 1.75% spread, the weighted average interest rate on outstanding borrowings under the ABL Facility was 6.00%.
+We pay a commitment fee of 0.375% for unused capacity under the ABL Facility is March 22, 2026.